srikumarks/pjs/README.rst

 4. ``rot`` - brings the third element on the stack to the top.

 5. ``+ - * / pow`` - binary math operators with the right operand being the stack top.
+   *All* binary operators work as though the stack top were the RHS argument.

 6. ``incr decr`` - increments/decrements the number on the stack top.